Postcolonial Africa: North Africa

 In 1954, Algeria formed the National Liberation Front (FLN) as it split from France.
 This resulted in the Algerian War, which lasted until independence negotiations in 1962.
 Muhammad Ahmed Ben Bella was elected President of Algeria.
 Over a million French nationals, predominantly Pied-Noirs, left the country, crippling the economy.

 In 1934, the "Neo Destour" (New Constitution) party was founded by Habib Bourguiba pushing for independence in Tunisia.
 Tunisia became independent in 1955.
 Its bey was deposed and Habib Bourguiba elected as President of Tunisia.

 In 1954, Gamal Abdel Nasser deposed the monarchy of Egypt in the Egyptian Revolution of 1952 and came to power as Prime Minister of Egypt.
 Muammar Gaddafi led the 1969 Libyan coup d'état which deposed Idris of Libya.
-Gaddafi remained in power until his death in the Libyan Civil War of 2011.
+Gaddafi remained in power until his death in the Libyan Civil War of 2011 which had caused power vacuums that allowed both foreign terrorist fighters and extremists including the Islamic State (IS) to enter Libya by establishing Wilayah Libya in late 2014, which still continues today at the southern region of Fezzan.

 Egypt was involved in several wars against Israel and was allied with other Arab countries.
 The first was the 1948 Arab–Israeli War, right after the state of Israel was founded.
 In 1956, Israel, France and the United Kingdom invaded Egypt after Nasser announced the nationalization of the Suez Canal; Egypt was attacked again by Israel in the Six-Day War of 1967 and lost the Sinai Peninsula to Israel.
 They went to war yet again in the Yom Kippur War of 1973.
 In 1979, President of Egypt Anwar Sadat and Prime Minister of Israel Menachem Begin signed the Camp David Accords, which gave back the Sinai Peninsula to Egypt in exchange for the recognition of Israel.
 The accords are still in effect today.
 In 1981, Sadat was assassinated by members of the Egyptian Islamic Jihad under Khalid Islambouli.
 The assassins were Islamists who targeted Sadat for his signing of the Accords.